OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

-This debugging process only works for UI-less custom functions, which are custom functions that use the `OfficeRuntime` JavaScript runtime.
-This debugging process doesn't work with custom functions that use the `SharedRuntime` JavaScript runtime, or with custom functions that use the `CustomFunctionsRuntime` JavaScript runtime.
+This debugging process works **only** for UI-less custom functions, which don't use a task pane or other UI elements.
+Note that this debugging process is not compatible with custom functions projects using [Shared Runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).

 ## Use the VS Code debugger for Excel Desktop